Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/build-rust-style-guide.md

 ---
 id: build-rust-style-guide
-title: Style Guide for Rust in AXIASolar
+title: Style Guide for Rust in AXIA
-sidebar_label: Style Guide for Rust in AXIASolar
+sidebar_label: Style Guide for Rust in AXIA
 ---

 - Indent using tabs